sanatren/Easy-notes/README.md

 # An Simple Notes app with NLP and deep learning features .
 #still working on this.....

-#last updated : lsnguage translator
+#last updated : language translator